 Liability for Unauthorized or Unnecessary Medical Treatment

-Medical treatment or procedure, including a test, surgery, or clinical study, that is performed without the patient’s full understanding of the procedure or the risks involved, may amount to medical malpractice.
+Medical treatment or procedures, including a test, surgery, or clinical study, that is performed without the patient’s full understanding of the procedure or the risks involved, may amount to medical malpractice.
 In order to prevail in such a claim, the patient must show that if he or she had known of the risk or outcome associated with the procedure, he or she would not have consented to the surgery, medical procedure or clinical study.

-Similarly, if a patient receives unnecessary medical treatment based on a doctor’s poor advice or substandard care, the doctor or hospital could be liable for any resulting injuries since the patient arguably did not grant his or her consent for the procedure.
+Similarly, if a patient receives unnecessary medical treatment based on a doctor’s poor advice or substandard care, the doctor, or hospital could be liable for any resulting injuries since the patient arguably did not grant his or her consent for the procedure.
 Informed consent requires that a patient understand the procedure, the risks, and other pertinent information.
 If the doctor misinformed the patient about the necessity of a medical procedure, such conduct could amount to medical malpractice.

 Unnecessary Medical Treatment at Sacred Heart Hospital